International Center for Ethnobotanical Education, Research and Service: Biocultural conservation, regeneration and alliance building

 ICEERS has been working to develop strategies to leverage more interest and capacity for efforts to conserve and regenerate the plants and indigenous knowledge systems of the Amazon, Gabon and beyond.
-This work is enabled through collaborations with Dr Bronner’s, RiverStyx Foundation, and the Union of Indigenous Yagé Doctors of the Colombian Amazon.
+This work is enabled through collaborations with Dr Bronner's, RiverStyx Foundation, and the Union of Indigenous Yagé Doctors of the Colombian Amazon.

 Research

 ICEERS builds bridges between traditional knowledge and science to address some of society's most challenging health conditions and to build a more connected society.
 ICEERS conducts scientific studies on the potential benefits of psychoactive plants, principally cannabis, ayahuasca, and ibogaine, public health, and the role of traditional medicine practices in Global Mental Health.
 In order to embrace the complex systems in which these ethnobotanicals are embedded, the research team has carried out several studies from a multidisciplinary approach, effectively combining different disciplines ranging from the biomedical research in lab settings to ethnographic explorations.

 ICEERS, in collaboration with other institutions, published the Ayahuasca Technical Report, as well as the most complete study about neuropsychiatric long-term effects of ayahuasca, the first study showing brain changes in long-term ayahuasca ceremony participants, studies about ayahuasca therapeutical potential, theoretical reflections regarding therapeutic potential of ethnobotanicals, and research in cannabis therapeutic potential for chronic diseases, among others.
 ICEERS collaborates closely with the group of the Department of Neuroscience and Behavior, Ribeirão Preto Medical School, University of São Paulo, with the Medical Anthropology Research Center (MARC) at the Rovira i Virgili University, Tarragona, and with the Autonomous University of Madrid.
-ICEERS is initiating the first-ever clinical trials with ibogaine for opioid dependence in collaboration with the Hospital Sant Joan de Reus.
+ICEERS is initiating the first-ever clinical trials with ibogaine for opioid dependence in collaboration with Tre Borràs Cabacés from the Hospital Sant Joan de Reus.